Pedro (footballer, born 1987): Lazio

 On 19 August 2021, Pedro joined Roma's Derby della Capitale rivals Lazio on a two-year contract having been omitted from new Roma manager José Mourinho's squad for their pre-season fixtures.
 He became the first player since goalkeeper Astutillo Malgioglio in 1985 to move directly between the two clubs.
-On 21 August, he made his Lazio debut in a 3–1 win against Empoli.
-He scored his first goal for Lazio against Roma on 26 September, becoming only the third player to score for both clubs in the Derby della Capitale.
+On 21 August, he made his debut in a 3–1 win against Empoli, and scored his first goal against Roma on 26 September, becoming only the third player to score for both clubs in the Derby della Capitale.
+On 7 March 2023, he scored a goal in a 2–1 defeat against AZ Alkmaar in the Conference League round of 16, to become the first player to score in the knockout stages of all three existing European competitions.

+On 25 July 2023, he extended his contract with Lazio for the 2023–24 season.
+On 4 October 2023, he scored his first Champions League goal with Lazio in the 6th and final minute of stoppage time in a 2–1 away win over Celtic.

+Finished the 2024–25 season as the club's joint top-scorer across all competitions with 14 goals alongside Valentín Castellanos and extended his contract for one more year.